duspeccoll/digital_object_manager/README.md

 It works by searching archival objects for the item you wish to digitize.
 It checks to see if digital objects are already attached to the item.
 The user can then either replace an existing Digital Object's metadata with the metadata in the item record, or attach a new Digital Object.

 Things to do:
-* Write the 'replace' action (it behaves slightly differently than the 'create' action)
+* Write the 'merge' action (it behaves slightly differently than the 'create' action)
-* Clean up the CSS some
-* Make sure the plugin title and other locales are consistent across all of the code
+* Accept a digitization date from user input instead of using the current system date

 Questions?
 E-mail kevin.clair@du.edu.